-I happened to listen to the author speak earlier this year at Hyderabad Literature Festival and that is when I heard about this book.
+I happened to listen to the author of Cuckold speak earlier this year at Hyderabad Literature Festival.
+And that is when I heard about this book Cuckold.
 The only thing I knew about the book was that it is about Bhakti poet Mirabai’s husband.
-Now all that we know about him is that he was born to the Maharana of Mewar at the time when Rajput kings were at their peak, he married Meerabai and that’s it.
+Now all that we know about him is that he was born to the Maharana of Mewar at the time when Rajput kings were at their peak.
+He married Meerabai and that’s it.
 There is no mention of him in the chronicles of either his royal family or his saint wife, both of whom are well chronicled.
-A simple Google search always said words like ‘Masterpiece’ for this book, so I set out to read it.
+A simple Google search always said words like ‘Masterpiece’ for this book.
+So I set out to read it.

 Now the protagonist Bhoj Raj is referred to as Maharaj Kumar in the book.
 With a Maha before the standard Rajkumar to indicate the one who is the heir apparent of all the sons of Rana the king.
 All 600+ pages are his story.
 It is his relationship with his wife who believes she is married to none other than the Flautist God Krishna and refuses to be with him.
 His marrying again for political reasons but an inability to cohabit with the second wife.
 His relationship with his wet nurse who meant more than a nurse or a mistress to him.
 And his relationship with a young girl for whom his affection eventually becomes love.

 Between all these women, of course, there are other women like washerwomen and a mystical Bhootani Mata.
 This angle brings the relationships that a man shares with various women.
 And how the relationships are not mutually exclusive but complementary.